Skip to main content

 ParameterWhat it Means

-Ruleset Length: 14 daysThe DAO can only update the project's rules every 14 days.
+Ruleset Length: 14 daysJBX holders can only update the project's rules every 14 days.
 It also sends payouts every 14 days.

-Reserved Rate: 50%Half of the JBX being issued or bought back is reserved for the DAO's reserved list, the other half is sent to the payer.
+Reserved Rate: 50%Half of the JBX being issued or bought back is reserved for the organization's balance sheet, the other half is sent to the payer.

-JuiceboxDAO's old projects have been disabled.
-This information may be out of date — to see the current configuration, visit the JuiceboxDAO project page.
+JBX's old V1 project has been disabled.
+This information may be out of date — to see the current configuration, visit the JBX project page.

 You can see the current JBX distribution in the chart below (or on Dune).